daboyuka/hs/README.md

   -b cookiefile   : add a cookiejar file, curl/Netscape format (may be repeated) -F, --fails file: write failure responses (conn. error / non-2xx status) to file, or to
                     stdout if "-" (default "-")
-  -o, --outfmt    : response output format: one of reqresp (request + response), resp (response only),
+  -o, --outfmt    : response output format: one of body (payload only; default), bodycode (status + payload),
-                    body (payload only), bodycode (status + payload), or auto (as reqresp if stdout is redirected to a regular file, body otherwise) (default auto) -P pll          : run at most pll requests in parallel (default 1) -p mode         : show progress bar; mode one of "auto" (default = if stdout not redirected to regualr file), "true", "false"
-  -r retries      : retry failed requests (conn. error / non-2xx status) up to retries times
+                    reqresp (request + response), or resp (response only) -P pll          : run at most pll requests in parallel (default 1) -p mode         : show progress bar; mode one of "auto" (if stdout redirected to file; default), "true", "false" -r retries      : retry failed requests (conn. error / non-2xx status) up to retries times
 ```